-Physical therapy is one of the best choices you can make when you have long-term (chronic) pain.
+Physical therapy is one of the best choices you can make when you have long-term pain (also called chronic pain) or an injury.
 It makes you stronger and helps you move and feel better.

 Ask your doctor to recommend a physical therapist.
 You'll probably need a series of PT sessions, and you should practice some of the exercises at home for the best results.